Skip to content

 Early Diagnosis in Rheumatology

 The time from the first symptoms to diagnosis is crucial in rheumatic diseases.
-Early intervention can prevent permanent joint damage.
+Prompt intervention can help prevent permanent joint damage.